 Future residential demand is expected to be satisfied from a combination of land already zoned residential and from the area zoned Rural 2 Deferred Residential located next to the existing residential area to the east of the settlement.
 Refer to the attached Murchison Growth Model map.
 Future demand for business land is expected to be satisfied from infill within the existing Central Business District and Light Industrial areas.

-Major Projects Planned for Murchison between 2012/2013 to 2021/2022
+Major Projects Planned for Murchison between 2012/2013 to 2021/2022 (provided for in the Draft Long Term Plan)

 Engineering (refer to the attached Murchison infrastructure map):